-Assessments utilising business expertise is used to agree relevant stresses for the components of the material risks, to assess impact and controls and agree management actions.
-This enables Vhi Insurance to quantify the solvency impact by selecting the stresses with material impact to develop suitable scenarios that are plausible, sufficiently challenging and provide a sound basis upon which to assess solvency for the material risks.
+Assessments utilising expertise across the business is used to agree relevant stresses for the components of the material risks, and to assess and validate impacts as well as controls and agreed management actions.
+This enables Vhi Insurance to quantify the solvency impact potential of risks using suitable scenarios that are plausible, sufficiently challenging and provide a sound basis upon which to assess solvency for each material risks.